01-edu/public/subjects/mobs/README.md

   - a String `name`
   - a Boss struct `boss`
   - a vector of Members `members`
-  - a vector of tuples containing a name String and a value u8 `cities`
+  - a vector of tuples `cities` containing the city name String and a value u8
   - a u32 `wealth`

 The Mob struct should implement the following functions: